AnswerDotAI/gpu.cpp/README.md

 # gpu.cpp

-gpu.cpp is a minimal library for portable low-level GPU computation using WebGPU.
+gpu.cpp is a lightweight library for portable low-level GPU computation using WebGPU.

 *Work-in-Progress* See [release